3MFConsortium/spec_securecontent/3MF Secure Content.md

 For each confidential resource, the Key Store may contain:

-- Information on how the content is encrypted: the wrapping method, and other information relevant to enable content decryption.
+- Information on how the content is encrypted, the wrapping method, and other information relevant to enable content decryption.

 - One CEK wrapped using a KEK, with the corresponding information about the wrapping method used, for each one of the consumers authorized to decrypt confidential content.